Asante Empire: Fourth Anglo-Ashanti War

 In December 1895, the British left Cape Coast with an expeditionary force to start what is known as the Third Anglo-Ashanti War, see below.
-The Asantehene directed the Ashanti to not resist the British advance, as he feared reprisals from Britain if the expedition turned violent.
-Shortly thereafter, Governor William Maxwell arrived in Kumasi as well.
+The Asantehene directed the Asante to not resist the British advance, as he feared reprisals from Britain if the expedition turned violent.
+Shortly thereafter, Governor William Maxwell arrived in Kumasi as well, where Prempeh I was humiliated.

-Britain annexed the territories of the Ashanti and the Fanti and constituted the Ashanti Crown Colony on 26 September 1901.
-Asantehene Agyeman Prempeh was deposed and arrested, and he and other Ashanti leaders were sent into exile in the Seychelles.
+Britain annexed the territories of the Asante and the Fanti and constituted the Ashanti Crown Colony on 26 September 1901.
+Asantehene Agyeman Prempeh was deposed and arrested, and he and other Asante leaders were sent into exile in the Seychelles.
 The Asante Union was dissolved.
 A British Resident was permanently placed in the city of Kumasi, and soon after a British fort was built there.